sccn/sccn.github.io/others/Running_EEGLAB_on_Octave.md

 As long as you are using EEGLAB command-line functions, all EEGLAB plotting functions should be functional.
-This includes all EEGLAB scripts that run on Matlab.
+This includes all EEGLAB scripts that run on MATLAB.
 If you have an EEGLAB script that does not run on Octave, please submit an EEGLAB [bug report](/others/EEGLAB_Bugs.html).
-Even some of the most complex EEGLAB plots can be rendered on Octave - for example, below, dipole plots in Matlab (left) and Octave (right) match perfectly.
+Even some of the most complex EEGLAB plots can be rendered on Octave - for example, below, dipole plots in MATLAB (left) and Octave (right) match perfectly.

  ![dipole in matlab and octave](/assets/images/Eeglab_dipoles_matlab_octave.png)

 Octave is still actively evolving and might support EEGLAB's complete graphical environment in the future.
-Also, Matlab code can often be modified to be more Octave compatible.
+Also, MATLAB code can often be modified to be more Octave compatible.

 If you modify an interactive EEGLAB